Vector35/binaryninja-api/docs/getting-started.md

 - `current_basic_block`: the current [BasicBlock](https://api.binary.ninja/binaryninja.BasicBlock.html)
 - `current_llil`: the current [LowLevelILFunction](https://api.binary.ninja/binaryninja.lowlevelil.LowLevelILFunction.html)
 - `current_mlil`: the current [MediumLevelILFunction](https://api.binary.ninja/binaryninja.mediumlevelil.MediumLevelILFunction.html)
+- `current_hlil`: the current [HighLevelILFunction](https://api.binary.ninja/binaryninja.highlevelil.HighLevelILFunction.html)
+- `current_selection`: a tuple of the start and end addresses of the current selection
 - `current_selection`: a tuple of the start and end addresses of the current selection
 - `write_at_cursor(data)`: function that writes data to the start of the current selection
 - `get_selected_data()`: function that returns the data in the current selection